-Planning a holiday this year?
+Planning a holiday?
 Think you could follow these Royal rules?

 Here are some rules they must follow!

 No surprises here.
 When taking in a new culture and country, the Royals must adhere to and respect the traditions in that country.
 This often means learning about native rituals and dressing correctly.

 The Royals are given extensive lessons on the correct etiquette to adhere to before visiting a country.

 Naturally, as the Royals go about their travels they are presented with gifts from the various different cultures they experience.
 Regardless of the gift, they are expected to accept anything they receive.
 Oftentimes, the gifts are meant for the children in the family, though on a technicality, King Charles is actually the sole owner of anything they receive.